-Abstract.
+INTRODUCTION

 Soil erosion is a significant risk during and after grading operations on mine and pipeline sites.
 A range of materials are commercially available to reduce the erosive effects of wind and/or rainfall, including agricultural straw, hydraulic mulches, and rolled erosion blankets.
 Each of the conventional materials have limitations sufficient enough that federal agencies supported development of a new material beginning in 2002 that would be long-lasting, wind resistant, naturally weed-free, and could be transported and applied using conventional hay and straw methods.

-Three years of research and development resulted in a woodstrand material that is optimized for technical performance and ease of application.
-More than 15,000 tonnes of the wood-strand material has been used on a range of road, post-wildfire, watershed protection, streambank and other uses across federal, state, and private lands in the western United States.
+Three years of research and development resulted in a wood-strand material that is optimized for technical performance and ease of application.
+More than 18,000 tonnes of the wood-strand material has been used on a range of road, post-wildfire, watershed protection, streambank and other uses across federal, state, and private lands in the western United States.

+FIGURE 1.
+WoodStraw® close-up.

 Among the federally sponsored projects have been many abandoned mine lands (AML) sites.
-When permitting or contracting new mine and pipeline projects, Federal land agencies including the Bureau of Land Management and the USDA Forest Service have recommended or specified the new material or specified that erosion control materials used must meet its technical performance.
-Since its commercial introduction in 2005, wood-strand erosion control mulch has been used on at least fifteen mine and pipeline projects in eight western states.
-This paper reviews the science and design process that led to the technical features of the wood-strand mulch.
-The paper reports results of a recent survey of land managers, project leaders, and erosion control contractors to assess performance versus design criteria for the material.
-Results of the survey indicate that engineered woodstrand mulches offer viable wind and water erosion control while providing additional benefits of being weed-free, long-lasting, and wind-resistant.
-Results of the survey are being used to improve the material and update guidelines for its specification and use for erosion control on mines, pipelines, and other severely disturbed areas.
+When permitting or contracting new mine and pipeline projects, Federal land agencies, including the Bureau of Land Management and the USDA Forest Service, have recommended or specified the new material or specified that erosion control materials used must meet its technical performance.
+Since its commercial introduction in 2005, wood-strand erosion control mulch has been used on more than fifteen mine and pipeline projects in eight western states as well as thirty-five large post-wildfire rehab projects.

-Additional Key Words: soil, slope, wind, water, rainfall, sediment

-&lt;sup>1 Paper presented at the 2013 National Meeting of the American Society of Mining and Reclamation, Laramie, WY Reclamation Across Industries June 1 - 6, 2013.
-R.I.
-Barnhisel (Ed.)
-Published by ASMR, 3134 Montavesta Rd., Lexington, KY 40502
+This paper reviews the science and design process that led to the technical features of the wood-strand mulch that include viable wind and water erosion control while providing additional benefits of being weed-free, long-lasting, and wind-resistant and looks at two real situations where the mulch was a significant contributor to the success of the treatments.

-&lt;sup>2 Dr. James H. Dooley, PhD, P.E., is Chief Technology Officer of Forest Concepts, LLC, Auburn, WA 98001, and Michael C. Perry is CEO of Forest Concepts, LLC.
+1. Dr. James H. Dooley, Chief Technology Officer at Forest Concepts, LLC; Michael C. Perry, Chief Executive Officer at Forest Concepts, LLC, 3320 West Valley Highway N, Ste D110, Auburn, WA 98001 soil, slope, wind, water, rainfall, sediment

-Introduction
+KEYWORDS:

+BACKGROUND

 Agricultural straw is widely used for erosion control in projects throughout the world, including mine sites, drill pads, pipelines and other disturbed landscapes.
 Straw is inexpensive, readily available and easy to spread by hand or machine.
 Recent events and new knowledge challenge the advantages believed to be held by agricultural straw, particularly when used in hillslope, mine, pipeline, highway, wildland and forest applications.
-Limitations associated with agricultural straw erosion control materials include: